standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “I am sure it would be dreadful not to be one.
 Isn’t it, William?”

-{35}“Egotism is a gift, like anything else,” said Herrick.
+“Egotism is a gift, like anything else,” said
+Herrick.

 “Then I grow prouder and prouder of you,